 Stay clear of the drama.

 Teens are all about drama!
 I only have boys and can assure you that they are dramatic in their own way!
-I have been a teacher of preschool, elementary and middle school for more than 20 years, and so, I know about girl drama as well!
+I have been a teacher of preschool, elementary and middle school for almost 30 years, and so, I know about girl drama as well!

 The best way to stay on track with your teen, to know who their friends are, to know what is happening in your teen’s life is to talk with them.
 Schedule conversations.
 At the minimum, once a month.
 We always had longer more serious conversations around grade time.
 This was whether they had good or bad grades.
 Goals could be made at this time, and conversation about their plans for the future.